-Congratulations on your decision to participate in the U.S. Department of Energy Solar District Cup Collegiate Design Competition!
+Congratulations on your decision to participate in the Solar District Cup!
 We're excited to have you as a participant.

 In this document, you'll find guidance on how to successfully communicate your involvement with the Solar District Cup, plus proper language, messaging, examples, and templates to get you started.
 We encourage you to utilize new and existing communication channels to introduce and promote your team and share developments and milestones.